exercism/python/exercises/practice/leap/.approaches/ternary-operator/content.md

 Although it uses a maximum of only two checks, the ternary operator tests an outlier condition first, making it less efficient than another approach that would first test if the year is evenly divisible by `4`, which is more likely than the year being evenly divisible by `100`.
-The ternary operator was fastest in benchmarking when the year was a leap year or was evenly divisible by 100.
+The ternary operator was fastest in benchmarking when the year was a leap year or was evenly divisible by `100`, but those are the least likely conditions.

 [ternary-operator]: https://www.pythontutorial.net/python-basics/python-ternary-operator/
 [modulo-operator]: https://realpython.com/python-modulo-operator/